enuzhin/ur/README.md

-# Umbrella Reinforce
+# Umbrella Reinforcement Learning

-**Umbrella Reinforce** is an advanced **Reinforcement Learning (RL) algorithm** inspired by the **Umbrella Sampling** technique from computational physics.
+**Umbrella Reinforcement Learning** is an advanced **Reinforcement Learning (RL) algorithm** inspired by the **Umbrella Sampling** technique from computational physics.
 It is specifically designed to address key challenges in RL, including:

 - **Long-delayed rewards**, which hinder learning efficiency.
 - **State traps**, where conventional algorithms struggle to escape local optima.
 - **Lack of a terminal state**, making policy optimization difficult.

-Unlike conventional RL methods that rely on sequential trajectory simulations, **Umbrella Reinforce** employs **random state sampling**, ensuring **invariance to discretization time steps** and **independence from fixed episode lengths**.
+Unlike conventional RL methods that rely on sequential trajectory simulations, **Umbrella Reinforcement Learning** employs **random state sampling**, ensuring **invariance to discretization time steps** and **independence from fixed episode lengths**.
 This results in more efficient learning across a diverse range of environments.

 ## Features
 - **Robust Exploration**: Effectively navigates environments with sparse rewards and complex dynamics.